DorianSheiles/DorianSheiles.github.io/index.md

 *Perth, WA*

-Reporting to the Managing Director and Director of Operations, I managed the multiple software products they had in production while developing new integrations that adopt new hardware.
-I managed a small software team of consisting of three members, mentoring, and ensuring the younger developers grew into their roles and achieve success in reaching deadlines**.** I conducted feasibility studies on new technology while performing my day-to-day ICT duties which included monitoring servers, backup processes and active directory management.
-I maintained the various networks in and outside the office including four (4) different VPN servers for remote site access and our office WIFI and LAN.
+Reporting to the Managing Director and Director of Operations, I managed the multiple software products they had in production while developing capabilities to integrate new Programmable Logic Controllers into existing web applications.
+I managed a small software team of consisting of three members, mentoring, and ensuring the younger developers grew into their roles and achieve success**.** I conducted feasibility studies on new technology while performing my day-to-day ICT duties which included monitoring servers, backup processes and Active Directory management.
+I maintained the various networks in and outside the office including four different VPN servers for remote site access and our office WIFI and LAN.
 I was responsible for the office Email’s ensuring strict spam filtering and reducing the company risk to bad actors.

 - Fixing reported bugs and unintended behaviours in the ASP.NET projects we use to maintain our fleet of devices
 - Planning and creating new database schema to support the evolving CMS platforms